 If you believe you qualify for the TEPSLF opportunity, it’s important to read the information on this page and send ED your TEPSLF request email as soon as possible.
 This opportunity is temporary, has limited funding, and must be provided on a first come, first served basis.
 Once all of the funds are used, the TEPSLF opportunity will end.”

-If you remember from last week’s blog, The PSLF program requires you to be on one of the income driven repayment plans.
+If you remember from last week’s blog post Student Loan Forgiveness Programs: How to Qualify and When to Apply for Forgiveness, the PSLF program requires you to be on one of the income driven repayment plans:

 - IBR - Income Based Repayment

 - REPAYE - Revised Pay as You Earn

 As straightforward as it sounds, lots of student loan borrowers were directed by loan servicers to other types of repayment plans that were not and still are not eligible for Public Service Loan Forgiveness.
 This includes:

 - Consolidated Graduated Repayment

 - Graduated Repayment

 The TEPSLF program is extended to those borrowers, AS LONG AS THEY MEET ALL THE OTHER REQUIREMENTS